lbryio/lbry.com/content/news/69-reddit-ama-answers.md

 **What is LBRY’s development status right now?
 Plans for the future?**
 ----

 LBRY is currently in invite-only beta, with desktop apps for Linux, MacOS, and a pre-release version of Windows.
 There are approximately 5K active users and hundreds of content creators.
-The network already hosts big name content like the [feature film *It’s A Disaster*](https://lbry.io/news/launch-a-disaster) and videos from [Adult Swim’s MillionDollarExtreme](https://lbry.io/news/mde-on-lbry).
+The network already hosts big-name content like the [feature film *It’s A Disaster*](https://lbry.io/news/launch-a-disaster) and videos from [Adult Swim’s MillionDollarExtreme](https://lbry.io/news/mde-on-lbry).
 We announce new featured content every Thursday on our [blog](https://lbry.io/news), [Twitter](https://twitter.com/lbryio), and [Facebook](https://www.facebook.com/lbryio).

 The waitlist to get into the beta is ~150K people long.
 This shocks even us, and we’re racing to get the user experience and backend technologies to a level where we’re comfortable opening the beta to everyone.
 The target for open beta is this winter.
 Mushy target, we know, but these things are hard to time.